MARRIAGE COUNSELLING & RELATIONSHIP COUNSELLING

 Evidence-based approaches such as Schema Therapy for Couples, the Gottman Method, and Emotion-Focused Therapy (EFT) focus on identifying each partner’s underlying emotional needs and attachment patterns.
 You’ll learn to express vulnerability instead of defensiveness and respond to one another in ways that build safety and emotional closeness.
 Over time, these changes can transform the way you relate — reducing tension, deepening understanding, and restoring a sense of connection that may have felt lost.

-Rebuilding trust after betrayal, secrecy, or significant hurt is one of the most challenging yet rewarding processes in couples therapy.
+Rebuilding trust after betrayal, secrecy, or significant hurt is one of the most challenging processes in couples therapy.
 When trust is damaged, both partners often experience a mix of pain, fear, guilt, or resentment.
 Therapy provides a structured and compassionate space to unpack these emotions safely, understand what contributed to the breakdown, and begin the gradual work of repair.

 Through guided conversations, you’ll have the opportunity to express hurt and remorse in ways that promote healing rather than blame.
 A psychologist can help both partners learn what rebuilding safety looks like — through consistency, transparency, empathy, and accountability.
-While recovery takes time, many couples find that the process not only restores trust but also leads to deeper honesty, renewed respect, and a stronger emotional bond built on authenticity and mutual care.
+While recovery takes time, some couples find that the process not only restores trust but also leads to deeper honesty, renewed respect, and a stronger emotional bond built on authenticity and mutual care.

-Releationship Challenges that i can help with:
+Relationship challenges that I can help with:

 Communication & Conflict

-Ongoing arguments or recurring unresolved conflict.
+Ongoing arguments, escalating communication patterns, or recurring unresolved conflict.

 Difficulty expressing needs, feelings, or boundaries.
-Feeling misunderstood, unheard, or dismissed

 Avoidance of conflict or emotional withdrawal.